Badruddin Tyabji

 Badruddin Tyabji (10 October 1844 – 19 August 1906) was an Indian lawyer, activist, and politician during the British Raj.
 Tyabji was the first Indian to practice as a barrister of the High Court of Bombay.
 He also served as the third President of the Indian National Congress.
 He was one of the founding members and the first Muslim president of the Indian National Congress.
 He founded the Anjuman-i-Islam College in Bombay in 1874.
 It started with one school and today it has more than eighty institutions from pre-primary schools to graduate and postgraduate level.
-Tyabji is often referred to as one of the most prominent members of Tyabji family.
+Tyabji is often referred to as the most prominent member of the Tyabji family.

 Early life

 Background

 Tyabji was born on 10 October 1844 in Bombay, part of the Bombay Presidency of British India.
 He was the son of Mullah Tyab Ali Bhai Mian, a member of the Sulaimani Bohra community, and a scion of an old Cambay emigrant Arab family.

 His father had sent all of his seven sons to Europe for further studies, at a time when English education was considered anathema for Muslims in India.
 His elder brother, Camruddin, had been the first Indian solicitor admitted in England and Wales, and inspired the 15-year-old Badruddin to join the Bar.